bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:28 AM CT, March 15</p>
+<p class="updated_time"> Latest data: 04:47 AM CT, March 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 66°, which is 15° **warmer** than yesterday.
-Tomorrow is expected to be 29° *colder* than today.
+Tomorrow is expected to be 28° *colder* than today.

 Currently:

-- 45°
+- 46°
-- Mostly Cloudy
+- Clear
-- 66% humidity
+- 64% humidity
-- 9 mph wind
+- 11 mph wind
-- 76% cloud cover
+- 0% cloud cover
 - 34 AQI 🟩
-- 0.52 inches of rain and 0.39 inches of snow expected in the next 48 hours
+- 0.49 inches of rain and 0.39 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>